Sound Value Iteration for Simple Stochastic Games: Preliminaries

-These under-approximations converge (in the limit) to the value $\val$, which also is the \emph{least} fixpoint of Eq.~\eqref{eqn:vi-updates}.
+and iteratively applies the Bellman operator, i.e., $\lb_{i+1} = \Bop(\lb_i)$.
+These under-approximations converge (in the limit) to the value $\val$, which is the least fixpoint of $\Bop$.

 While this approach is often fast in practice, it has the drawback that the imprecision $\val-\lb_i$ is unknown.
 To address this, one can employ \emph{bounded value iteration} (BVI, also known as interval iteration~\cite{atva,hm18,KKKW18}).
 It additionally computes an over-approximating sequence $\ub_i$ which allows to estimate the imprecision as $\ub_i(s)-\lb_i(s)$.
-Naively, the sequence is initialized as $\ub_0(s) = 0$ for all $s \in \sinks$ and $\ub_0(s) = 1$ for all other states, and then updated using Eq.~\eqref{eqn:vi-updates} again.
-However, then $\ub_i$ converges to the \emph{greatest} fixpoint of Eq.~\eqref{eqn:vi-updates} which can differ from the least fixpoint $\val$; this happens if and only if \emph{end components} are present. \begin{definition}[End component (EC)~\cite{dA97a}] A set of states $T$ with $\emptyset \neq T \subseteq \states$ is an \emph{end component} if there exists a set of actions $\emptyset \neq B \subseteq \bigcup_{s \in T}Av(s)$ such that:\\ 1. for each $s \in T$, $a \in B \cap \Av(s)$ we have $\post(s,a) \subseteq T$, \\ 2. for each $s, s' \in T$ there exists a path from $s$ to $s'$ using only actions in $B$.
+Naively, the sequence is initialized as $\ub_0(s) = 0$ for all $s \in \sinks$ and $\ub_0(s) = 1$ for all other states, and then updated using Equation~\eqref{eqn:bellman-operator} again.
+However, then $\ub_i$ converges to the \emph{greatest} fixpoint of Equation~\eqref{eqn:bellman-operator} which can differ from the least fixpoint $\val$; this happens if and only if \emph{end components} are present. \begin{definition}[End component (EC)~\cite{dA97a}] A set of states $T$ with $\emptyset \neq T \subseteq \states$ is an \emph{end component} if there exists a set of actions $\emptyset \neq B \subseteq \bigcup_{s \in T}Av(s)$ such that:\\ 1. for each $s \in T$, $a \in B \cap \Av(s)$ we have $\post(s,a) \subseteq T$, \\ 2. for each $s, s' \in T$ there exists a path from $s$ to $s'$ using only actions in $B$.

 An end component $T$ is a \emph{maximal end component} (MEC) if there is no other EC $T'$ such that $T \subset T'$.
-Furthermore, a MEC $T$ is \emph{bottom} if for all $s \in T, a\in\act, s' \in \states \setminus T$ we have $\distribution(s,a,s')=0$. . \end{definition}
+Furthermore, a MEC $T$ is \emph{bottom} if for all $s \in T, a\in\act, s' \in \states \setminus T$ we have $\distribution(s,a,s')=0$. \end{definition}